Dexrazoxane Side Effects

 Applies to dexrazoxane: intravenous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking dexrazoxane:More common
+You should check with your doctor immediately if any of these side effects occur when taking dexrazoxane:More common

 - Bluish color

 - fever or chills

 - pain, redness, or swelling in arm or leg